 CASH VALUE – The savings element of a permanent life insurance policy, which represents the policy owner’s interest in the policy.

-CATACLYSM – Any great upheaval that causes sudden and violent changes, as an earthquake, war, great flood, etc. (New World)
+CATACLYSM – Any great upheaval that causes sudden and violent changes, like an earthquake, war, great flood, etc. (New World)

 CATASTROPHIC RISK – The risk of a large loss by reason of the occurrence of a peril to which a very large number of insured are subject.
 (Gloss.)